I used to think the Environmental Working Group was a reputable, trustworthy source of information.

-I can’t find the actual ‘study’ and am thinking that this is not a research ‘study’ per se, but more like a report.
+I can’t find the actual ‘study’ that found all of these metrics, and am thinking that this is not a research ‘study’ per se, but more like an EWG report.

 The EWG used their own scientists for the testing, and the data was not peer-reviewed by independent scientists.
 This means there was no oversight from anyone not affiliated with the EWG.

 Pesticide residues found on the ‘contaminated’ cereals are still well below the EPA’s thresholds.
 The highest residue level was found on Honey Nut Cheerios Medley Crunch: 833 ppb.